JamesRCr/Alethopedia/README.md

 ---
 description: >-
-  Welcome to the menagerie of aptly called the Alethopedia.
+  Welcome to the menagerie aptly called the Alethopedia.
 Here you can find all sorts of mangled physics, math, and coding monstrosities.
 ---